Step-By-Step Core Data Migration

 }

-I would like to acknowledge that I leaned on the most excellent Core Data book by Florian Kugler and Daniel Eggert which you can get here.
-I would highly recommend that you give that book a read as it's a treasure trove of Core Data knowledge.
+I want to acknowledge that I leaned on the most excellent Core Data book by Florian Kugler and Daniel Eggert, which you can get here.
+I highly recommend that you give that book a read, as it's a treasure trove of Core Data knowledge.